endymion1818/deliciousreverie-2023/src/content/posts/building-an-accordion-with-react-hooks.md

 Note the use of the double-ampersand.
 If the isContentVisible is true, the following block (inside brackets) will show.

-You can also do the show/hide with a class attributes, using the displayproperty to show & hide them using CSS.
+You can also do the show/hide with a class attributes, using the display property to show & hide them using CSS.

 Lastly, I want to make sure that when my user has got the JavaScript bundle and the page has been rehydrated (see box, "What is Rehydration"), the content is collapsed, ready for them to interact with.
 I can do that with the useEffect hook, but I need to make sure I call useEffect only once, similar to how componentDidMount was used.

-First, import that from React the same way as the useState hook:
+First, import that from React the same way as the `useState` hook:

 ```javascript
 import React, { useState, useEffect } from "react"
 ```

-Then reverse the value of setContentVisible:
+Then reverse the value of `setContentVisible`:

 ```javascript
   useEffect(() => {